Updated: Feb 15

-Drain water from measuring cup after dates have finished soaking.
-Use a blender to mix the dates with your half cup of water.
+Drain water from bowl after dates have finished soaking.
+Use a blender to mix the dates with half cup of water.
 You should have a paste-like consistency once blended evenly.
 Remove the paste and put into a bowl.

 Add the coconut oil and honey, and combine.
 Put all dry ingredients into the same bowl and mix evenly.
 Add the chocolate chips as well, but save a tablespoon for the drizzle and raspberries for later.

 Line a baking pan (I used an 8 x 11) with parchment paper.
 Put batter on parchment paper and press to outer edges.
 The batter should spread thin (about 1/2 inch) and feel like pressing into softened cookie dough.

 Chop raspberries* into small pieces.
 Spread where desired on brownie batter and press into the top.
 Bake at 350°F for 20 mins.

 While brownies bake, melt the remaining tablespoon of chocolate.
 Add a dash of coconut oil and microwave together for about 30 seconds.
 Use a fork to stir together until chocolate is completely melted.
 Set aside.

 Cool brownies for 5 mins after baking.
 Drizzle the tablespoon of melted chocolate over brownies using the head of a spoon.
 Cut and enjoy!